 Work Readiness Services prepare participants to excel in their abilities to successfully obtain and maintain competitive integrated employment.
 Vocational Rehabilitation (VR) provides and purchases services related to disability issues, interpersonal skills training, daily living skills, and issues that interfere with obtaining or maintaining employment to support customers in achieving work readiness.
 Work Readiness Services benefits customers who have never worked, have not worked for a long time, or have a sporadic work history, and it prepares customers for successful employment so that they can manage or address vocational impairments and be self-sufficient.

 Work Readiness Services are offered in groups and individually.
 The services can be held at the provider's facility or within the community, or within the customer’s home.
-To meet the maturity and educational levels and safety needs of customers that are served in a group setting, it might be necessary to designate groups exclusively for Pre-Employment Transition Services (Pre-ETS), that is, students who have disabilities and who are 22 or younger.
+To meet the maturity and educational levels and safety needs of customers who are served in a group setting, it might be necessary to designate groups exclusively for Pre-Employment Transition Services (Pre-ETS), that is, students who have disabilities and who are age 22 or younger.

 This chapter includes the following Work Readiness Services:

-Personal Social Adjustment Training (PSAT):
+Personal Social Adjustment Training (PSAT)

-Personal Social Adjustment Training Evaluation (PSAT Evaluation); and
+Personal Social Adjustment Training Evaluation (PSAT Evaluation)

-Personal Social Adjustment Training (PSAT).
+Personal Social Adjustment Training (PSAT)

-Work Adjustment Training (WAT):
+Work Adjustment Training (WAT)

-Work Adjustment Training Evaluation (WAT Evaluation); and
+Work Adjustment Training Evaluation (WAT Evaluation)

-Work Adjustment Training (WAT).
+Work Adjustment Training (WAT)

 Vocational Adjustment Training (VAT)

-VAT Explore the "You" in Work;
+VAT Explore the "You" in Work

-VAT Soft Skills to Pay the Bills—Mastering Soft Skills for Workplace Success;
+VAT Soft Skills to Pay the Bills—Mastering Soft Skills for Workplace Success

-VAT Soft Skills for Work Success;
+VAT Soft Skills for Work Success

-VAT Entering the World of Work;
+VAT Entering the World of Work

-VAT Preparing for a Job Search Training—(Pre-ETS) Customers Only;
+VAT Preparing for a Job Search Training—(Pre-ETS) Customers Only

-VAT Disability Disclosure Training;
+VAT Disability Disclosure Training

-VAT Money Smart—A Financial Education Training;
+VAT Money Smart—A Financial Education Training

 VAT Public Transportation Training;